The Best Way to Disinfect an Airplane Seat (and Why You Should)

 All these free-loading germs beg the question: Should you wipe your seat down before you sit?
 Horowitz says that while there's no practical way to wipe down a fabric seat, those made from a plastic-like material can and should be wiped down with wipes that contain hydrogen peroxide.

-Andrew Dominic DeMarco, M.D.
-FACP, medical director of Connected Health, says that Lysol or Clorox wipes should do the trick.
-"The object isn't to make the flying public panic," he says of the extra precaution, "but those with low immune systems, the elderly, pregnant women, or those who suffer from a chronic illness can take this extra simple step to protect themselves."
+Andrew Dominic DeMarco, MD, FACP, medical director of Connected Health, says that Lysol or Clorox wipes are two of the products approved by the EPA to kill the coronavirus.
+In purchasing a disinfectant, it's most important to look for the percentage of isopropyl alcohol in its list of ingredients.
+"The object isn't to make the flying public panic," he says of the extra precaution.
+"But those with low immune systems, the elderly, pregnant women, or those who suffer from a chronic illness can take this extra simple step to protect themselves."

 To make sure you've properly sanitized these areas, Horowitz says you must allow the surfaces to remain wet from the wipe and dry naturally.
 Without adequate "wet" time, they may not work.
 Horowitz also suggests carrying disinfectant hand wipes or gel in your carry-on bag or personal item.
 "Use these after touching anything you did not disinfect," he says, including a fabric seat.